[2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

 I felt like I had created a lot of things and was thinking about wrapping it up, but it turns out that the all-important judging to decide the number one is still left!

-The analyzed data includes data on what emotions are expressed in facial expressions and to what extent.
+The analyzed data includes information on what emotions are present in each facial expression and to what extent.

 • anger